prakhar-avasthi/Byzantine-Chain-Replication/README.md

 ## CODE SIZE.
    - **Lines of Code(LOC)**
-    SLOC is used to obtain the LOC.
+    Github is used to obtain the LOC.
      - Algorithm:
      - Other:
-     - Total: 1049 Loc
+     - Total: 780 Loc

    - **Estimates**
      - Algorithm -